TotalEnergies SE (TTE) Profit Margins posted 4.50% in the last twelve months: The key fundamentals to watch

 Sponsored

-The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 4388280 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 1605575 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 17 analysts gave the TotalEnergies SE a BUY rating, 4 of the polled analysts branded the stock as an OVERWEIGHT, 7 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.